top of page

 Self UX Audit

-The first step was to understand the pain points of the existing OOBE process.
 Users were spending too much time on redundant steps like signing in twice or going through unnecessary permissions.
-We also realized that the current design lacked visual clarity—pages were text-heavy, visually cluttered, and didn’t convey information efficiently.
+The current design lacked visual clarity.
+Each page was text-heavy, cluttered, and didn’t convey information effectively.

 Competitor Audit